Experience opulence and decadent treats with a High Tea experience in Brisbane or the Gold Coast for Mothers’ Day on Sunday the 12th of May 2019.

 Stamford Plaza Brisbane

-This venue with its stunning floral bouquets and drifty sounds from a strings-wielding musical ensemble that is inspired by The Peninsula Hotel in Hong Kong.
+his venue with its stunning floral bouquets and drifty sounds from a strings-weilding musical ensemble, inspired by the Peninsula Hotel in Hong Kong, is stunning.
 The Stamford takes cue from a colonial past and offers a high tea service fit for the Queen.
 In regards to food, we particularly enjoyed the crispy, non-greasy chicken curry puffs.

 Corner of Margaret & Edward Streets, Brisbane

 Our review of the high tea at the Stamford Plaza Brisbane

 High Tea at the Lab is a decadent affair, with a glorious backdrop of old-world elegance; The Treasury Brisbane is an experience to be savoured.

 Top of the Queen Street Mall, Brisbane